 Part-time delivery

-Our Accountancy, Human Resources, Management, Marketing and Municipal Administration Business diploma programs are offered part-time through Continuing Education.
+Our Accountancy, Human Resources, Management, Marketing and Municipal Administration specialities within the Business Diploma program are offered part-time through the Centre for Continuing Education.
 Course delivery options include online and Zoom night classes.

 You are not required to take a minimum number of courses per session when you take the courses online.
 Generally, all requirements must be completed within four years for a certificate, and five years for a diploma.
 (As per Policy # 114.)